henrygabriels/FMLLM/README.md

 ## The Experiment

 Over the last week or so, as an experiment, I took 4mb of text data from a selection of prose that I thought was interesting.
+I'm not sure if the results are or not.

 I got Claude to write a script that looked for the words within that 4mb of text data which appeared, most often, at Fibonacci intervals to each individual word, both forwards and backwards in the text.